Harshita2171/frontend-task/README.md

 ## Features

-- Fetches dog breeds from The Dog API.
+- Feches dog breeds from The Dog API.
 - Search for dog breeds by name.
 - View detailed information about each breed.